- Base Biograd n/M

 You can pay on islands using credit cards in majority of shops and supermarkets, in marina's restaurant but in other restaurants, anchor sites etc. is better to prepare cash.

 Water tanks can be filled in every harbour and marina and the cost is usually included in the mooring fee.
 4 people usually require about 600 litres of water for 7 days at sea for showering, cooking, washing and toilet use.

 You can fill your fuel tank in numerous gas-stations along the coast and on islands.
-We provide a list of all gas-stations (list can be found in boat papers).
+We provide a list of all gas-stations in the boat papers.